aeonSolutions/PCB-Prototyping-Catalogue/Vehicle Automation/readme.md

 - Add an LCD screen to the center console running Android Auto with software customizations

 **3rd Milestone** <br>
-In the third milestone I'll be replcing the factory instrument cluster dashboard unit and replace it with a custom made LCD screen for some cool 3D graphics rending , in particular:
+In the third milestone I'll be replacing the factory instrument cluster dashboard unit and replace it with a custom made LCD screen for some cool 3D graphics rending , in particular:
 - add an LCD screen to the instrument cluster running some cool 3D graphics rendering
 - make it compatible for autonomous driving modules